Vagraw11/starter-academic/content/authors/admin/_index.md

 ---

 Hello!
 I am a graduate student specializing in Imaging and Biophotonics.
 I specifically work on understanding the role of 3D chromatin architecture in stem cell differentiation and reprogramming.
-As a PhD student, I have been trained in Electron Microscopy (EM), designing and performing functional genomics experiments.
+As a PhD student, I have been trained in imaging, specifically with Electron Microscopy (EM), and designing and performing functional genomics experiments.
 An important part of my job is to run such experiments to test a given hypothesis, and analyze and interpret data using suitable visualization tools.

-Outside the lab, I spend time reading non-fiction books, and enjoy abstract painting.
+Outside the lab, I spend my time reading non-fiction books, and enjoy abstract painting.